2022–23 Dundee F.C. season: Scottish Cup

 Dundee entered the competition in the 3rd round.
-Their 3rd round win over Airdrieonians would see six goals scored by Dundee, their highest tally in a Scottish Cup game game since a 7–0 win over Nairn County in the 1985–86 season.
+Their 3rd round win over Airdrieonians would see six goals scored by Dundee, their highest tally in a Scottish Cup game since a 7–0 win over Nairn County in the 1985–86 season.

 Scottish League Cup

 Dundee were a top seed in the group stage draw that took place on 25 May 2022 at 13:00 on FreeSports and the SPFL's YouTube channel.
 Dundee were drawn into Group H along with Hamilton Academical, Queen's Park, Forfar Athletic and Stranraer.

 Group stage

 Knockout stage

 Dundee were seeded in the second round as one of the three best group winners.
-The draw will took place following the final group stage game on 24 July.
+The draw took place following the final group stage game on 24 July.

 Group H table

 Scottish Challenge Cup

-Dundee will compete in the Scottish Challenge Cup, and will enter the competition in the 3rd round on the weekend of 23-25 September 2022.
+Dundee will compete in the Scottish Challenge Cup, and will enter the competition in the 3rd round on the weekend of 23–25 September 2022.
 The draw took place on 29 August 2022 at 13:00 on SPFL's YouTube channel.